 Jennifer and I went antiquing today at The Collinsville Antiques Company of New Haven and Antiques on the Farmington which are both located in Collinsville, Connecticut.
 First of all, I’m always on the lookout for good quality antique frames whenever we go antiquing.
 On this day we came across two most noteworthy frames.
 One of the frames was a nice Neoclassical frame, maybe in the style of Louis XVI or Empire.
-The frame was mounted to a oil painting of a waterfall scene.
+The frame was mounted to an oil painting of a waterfall scene.
 The second frame was a Rococo reproduction frame.
-In this post I will discuss the Neoclassical frame.
+In this post, I will discuss the Neoclassical frame.

-Neoclassical frame.
-Waterfall scene by unknown artist.
+Waterfall scene by an unknown artist.

-This frame is open cornered, e.g. cut and joined from pre-fabricated molding. (notice the mismatched pattern alignment in the corners.)
+This frame is open cornered, e.g., cut and joined from pre-fabricated molding. (notice the mismatched pattern alignment in the corners.)